PowerDNS/pdns/pdns/dnsdistdist/docs/reference/kvs.rst

   :param string filename: The path to an existing LMDB database created with ``MDB_NOSUBDIR``
   :param string dbName: The name of the database to use
   :param bool noLock: Whether to open the database with the ``MDB_NOLOCK`` flag.
 Default is false

+.. function:: newMMDBKVStore(mmdb, queryParams) -> KeyValueStore

+  .. versionadded:: 2.2.0

+  Return a new KeyValueStore object associated to the corresponding MMDB database.
+The database can be created using :func:`openMMDB`.

+  :param MMDB mmdb: The reference to an existing MMDB database created with :func:`openMMDB`.
+  :param str-or-list queryParams: Key or list of keys to fetch from the retrieved object from the MMDB database.
+Use empty list to retrieve the whole object.